isc-projects/bind9/doc/arm/reference.rst

 The resolver attempts DNSSEC validation on all DNS data in subdomains of configured trust anchors.
-Validation below specified names can be temporarily disabled by using ``rndc nta``, or permanently disabled with the ``validate-except`` option.
+Validation below specified names can be temporarily disabled by using :option:`rndc nta`, or permanently disabled with the ``validate-except`` option.

 All keys listed in ``trust-anchors``, and their corresponding zones, are